etorres-revature/Work_Day_Scheduler/README.md

 **JavaScript (JS)** is one of the core technologies of the World Wide Web (along with HTML and CSS).
 It enables interactive web pages and is an essential part of web applications.
 JS is a multi-faceted, scripting language that provides versatility through Application Programming Interfaces (APIs) and Document Object Model (DOM) manipulation, among others.

 *JavaScript* content borrowed from <a target="_blank" rel="noopener noreferrer">[this page](https://en.wikipedia.org/wiki/JavaScript).</a>

+#### :hourglass: Moment.js :hourglass:

+**Moment.js** is a free and open source JavaScript library that removes the need to use the native Date object directly.
+The library is a wrapper for the Date object making it easier to use.
+Moment.js extends date capabilities with a variety of features, such as relative time, calendar time, durations, and multi-language support.

+*Moment.js* content borrowed rom <a target="_blank" rel="noopener noreferrer">[this page](https://www.webfx.com/blog/web-design/javascript-dates-moment-js/).

 ## Author :sunglasses: